 - 2 Tablespoons rum (Optional)

 - Sour cream for garnish

-In a large saucepan over medium heat saute the olive oil and diced onions until the onions are translucent about 8 minutes.
-Add garlic, turmeric, and white pepper cook an additional 2 minutes.
+01Dice the onions and pepper.
+In a large saucepan over medium heat, saute the olive oil, diced onions, and seasoned or bell peppers until the onions are translucent (about 8 minutes).
+Add garlic, seasoned turmeric, and white pepper and cook an additional 2 minutes.

 Tell Us What You Think!

 Please let us know how you like my Sweet Potato Soup recipe via our Contact Us page, our Facebook Page, or Instagram.